- How to perform a structural and movement assessment of the upper body conditioning

 - Functional Anatomy of the upper body

-This course is for fitness professionals looking to bridge the gap between theory learned to application in the real world clients.
-The technical level will be at a beginning to intermediate fitness professional.
-This this will be an active and practical course, wear active gear.
+- This course is for fitness professionals looking to bridge the gap between theory learned to apply to real-world clients.
+The technical level will be from a beginner to intermediate fitness professional.
+This will be an active and practical course; wear functional gear.
 No jeans.

 CONTINUING EDUCATION CREDITS: 7 BCRPA / 7 BCAK / 7 CMTBC / CSEP 7 PDC

 LOCATION: Douglas College – New Westminster, BC